-Larry J. Schaaf leaned more toward photographic history and his 8x10 view camera.
+Larry J. Schaaf leaned more toward photographic history, early photographic developing processes and his 8x10 view camera.
 He faithfully answered all the newbie questions he was asked and was my main instructor and counselor.
 Schaaf is now an independent photo historian, author and renowned expert on William Henry Fox Talbot, one of the creators of photography.